normanjoyner/containership.cli/docs/_pages/commands/remote-add.md

 <h2> {{ page.command-name }} </h2>

-The {{ page.command-name }} command allows you to add a cli remote pointing to a containership cluster.
+The `{{ page.command-name }}` command allows you to add a CLI remote pointing to a Containership cluster.

 `csctl remote add <remote_name> <remote_url>`